Hetrafi/hetracoin-sui/sources/docs/audit-readiness.md

 - **Proposal Module**: On-chain governance system
 - **Hetrafi Module**: External integration endpoints

+## Deployment Phases and Audit Focus

+HetraCoin is designed to be deployed in phases, with different modules being activated at different stages:

+### Phase 1: Token Listing (Current Focus)

+The initial phase focuses on token listing which requires only the following core modules:

+1. **HetraCoin Module** (Essential): Defines the token itself with emergency pause capability
+2. **Governance Module** (Essential): Controls token administration, minting and burning
+3. **Treasury Module** (Strongly Recommended): Provides secure fund management with timelock

+For the initial security audit, we recommend focusing primarily on these three modules as they constitute the minimal set required for token listing.
+This focused approach ensures the core token functionality receives thorough scrutiny before additional features are deployed.

+### Phase 2: Platform Integration (Future)

+The remaining modules will be deployed as the platform develops:
+- Staking Module
+- Proposal Module
+- Escrow Module
+- LiquidityPool Module
+- Hetrafi Module

 ## Security Model

 HetraCoin implements a comprehensive security model: